 The Stoic Companion: Some cats show minimal outward reaction to your illness.
 This doesn’t mean they can’t detect it.
 They might simply express their awareness differently or feel less compelled to change their behavior.
 Remember, cat behavior patterns vary widely, and not every cat is a natural caregiver.

-Creating a Comfort Zone: How Cats Help Healing
+How Cats Help Healing

 The Therapeutic Benefits of Cat Companionship

 When you’re sick, having a cat around offers more than just illness detection.
 The presence of a purring cat can lower blood pressure, reduce anxiety, and provide genuine emotional comfort during miserable times.
-There’s something deeply soothing about a warm, fuzzy creature choosing to stay close when you feel terrible.
+There’s something very soothing about a warm, fuzzy creature choosing to stay close when you feel terrible.

 Many pet owners report that their cats seem to instinctively choose the spot where they’re experiencing discomfort.
 Headache?
 Cat on your pillow.
 Stomach ache?
 Cat across your midsection.
 Chest cold?
 Cat pressed against your upper body.
 Whether this is intentional healing behavior or cats simply seeking the warmest spots is up for debate, but the comfort is real either way.